sdbeng/sdbeng/README.md

 ** 08-2021: Hi everybody!
 It's the beggining of a new season, happy fall!.

+📫 Good News!!!
+I'm working as FS Dev with a team of React and Back end developers.

-Good News!!!
-I while ago I started Concord Bootcamp meetup.
-Started meetings on 7-28-2021, then I had to move up to a different day due to a FS project.
+On pause- Concord Bootcamp meetup.
+Started meetings on 7-28-2021, I had to move up to a different day due to a FS project.
 Go ahead, check out my linkedin profile, and come join us!!
 It's great to build and serve our own communities and share our knowledge  🙌

 ** 03-2021: WIP on a nextjs e-commerce application 📐

-** 01-02-2021: Work done #60daysofswiftuicode!! ** 🚀
+** 🌱 01-02-2021: Work done #60daysofswiftuicode!! ** 🚀

-Join me on this journey and get started or continue learning SwiftUI.
-The plan is to publish an App to the App Store, you're more than welcome to code with us!! 👍

-- 🌱 While I redesign my web site, I get to work on iOS iPhone Apps.
-- 📫 I'm ready to help build your first API (Django, Node, Flask) and get you started connecting your apps with a database connection.
-Reach me at https://twitter.com/sergb_appdev
 - 💬 On the weekends, I like to spend time with my wife, daugther and son, play a few games of chess, go for walks and play with our little husky 🐾

 ### React